-- 1) Students enrolled in a Master's programme or PGD course at the Faculty ITC or in a Joint Education Programme have to be registered in SIS for each study unit that is part of the programme or course. - 2) Students are automatically registered in SIS for the first opportunities of the tests offered in the study units they are registered for. - 3) Students have to register for later test opportunities.
-Students who did not register for a test opportunity are not admitted to participate in that test opportunity. - 4) Students who intend to not take a test for which they have been (automatically) registered, have to unregister for the test with the Examiner. - 5) Students have to register themselves for the MSc Research exam at least five weeks before the pre-scheduled exam periods.
-In exceptional cases the student can request a MSc Research exam outside the pre-scheduled periods for the MSc Research exams from the Programme Director.
+- 1) Students enrolled in a Master's programme or PGD course at the Faculty ITC or in a Joint Education Programme have to be registered in the SIS for each study unit that is part of the programme or course. - 2) Students are automatically registered for the first opportunities of the tests offered in the study units they are registered for in the SIS. - 3) Students have to register for later test opportunities with the responsible examiner.
+Students who did not register for a test opportunity are not admitted to participate in that test opportunity. - 4) Students who intend to not take a test for which they have been (automatically) registered, have to unregister for the test with the Examiner. - 5) Students have to request their MSc Research exam at least five weeks in advance.